You might have pain in your pelvis (the area between the hip bones) after radiotherapy. This can happen sometime after your radiotherapy has finished.

-Bladder infections can cause pain and are more common after pelvic radiotherapy.
+Bladder infections can cause pain and can be common after pelvic radiotherapy.
 The pain is usually worse when the bladder is full.
-It may be at its worst when you are passing urine or just afterwards.
+Or when you are passing urine.

-Your urine might be cloudy or smelly or have small amounts of blood.
-You might also feel ill, have a high temperature or feel sick (nauseated).
+If you have a bladder infection your urine might be cloudy or smelly or have small amounts of blood.
+You might also feel ill, have a high temperature or feel sick.

 Cramps (spasm) of the muscles lining the bowel can cause pain.
-This type of pain is made worse when you have your bowels open.
+This type of pain is made worse when you open your bowels.
 The pain might come in waves.

 Constipation or a narrowing of the back passage (an anal stricture) can cause pain.
 Sometimes the pain can be due to a split in the skin of the anus known as a fissure.
 A fissure causes a very sharp and intense pain when you open your bowels.

 Your doctor might ask you to have an examination of the bowel to find out whether there are any changes.
 This is done by putting a flexible tube into the bowel (a flexible sigmoidoscopy).
 A specialist in bowel problems (gastroenterologist) usually does this test.

 Radiotherapy for cancer in the pelvic area can sometimes lead to hip and pelvic bone problems later in life.
 Radiotherapy can damage bones in different ways.

 Problems after pelvic radiotherapy may include weaker bones and tiny cracks in the bones.